nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-core-implementation.md

 ## Nuxeo Drive Security Informations

-We recommend you to always have a up-to-date version of Nuxeo Drive
+We recommend you to always have a up-to-date version of Nuxeo Drive.

 ### Authentication Flow